 Therefore, it is important that you as a leader and business owner are aware of such issues, so they are identified in time and mitigated before it is too late.
-In the sections that follow we shall go through many such common mistakes or issues that creep into sales compensation plans and warrant a review of the system every once in a while.
+In the sections that follow we shall go through many such common mistakes or issues, including sales incentive plan examples, that creep into sales compensation plans and warrant a review of the system every once in a while.

 Sales compensation plan mistakes and how to avoid them

 You have got to understand that human resources are not machines.
 There are some exceptional sales talents and there are some that just get by.
 Putting the exceptional ones in the same bucket as the others virtually stifles their drive.
 While it is true that your core performers drive most of your revenue, your high performers are the ones who get you the big accounts.
 Consider incorporating a pay curve and utilizing tools like the Sales Mix Calculator to tailor your sales compensation plan for optimal performance.
 This plan should handsomely reward those who exceed sales quotas, motivating core performers to potentially become high performers.

 It is imperative then that you have a sales compensation plan that includes a pay curve.
 A plan that handsomely rewards those who exceed sales quotas.
 This may even get some core performers motivated enough to crossover and become high performers.